 Where Do I Start?

-By far, the hardest part of any home improvement project is getting started.
+Getting started on a home improvement project is the hardest part.
+What do you do first?
 The predominate reason for sitting on our asses and doing nothing is fear and lack of knowledge.
 We get bogged down in all the details and challenges, which begin to outweigh the need for change.
 So, we find excuses.
-As a result, our projects get pushed down the priority list.
+And as a result, we get stuck and our projects get pushed down the priority list.

-Your Modern Cottage is here to help you begin.
-We’ll give you the knowledge and information that you need in order to feel confident.
-First, follow this one simple piece of advice (below) and you will begin to feel empowered to take on any home improvement project.
+We want to get you “unstuck,” by giving you the knowledge and information that you need in order to feel confident.
+Step One, follow this one simple piece of advice (below) and you will begin to feel empowered to take on any home improvement project.

 WHY isn’t that Room Painted Yet?

-As an example, let’s go to that room with the horrible paint color mentioned above.
-The room that was painted in the late 80’s – the room that the family never uses.
+As an example, let’s tackle that room with the horrible paint color.
+The room that was painted in the late 80’s.
+The room that the family never uses.
 You have hated the color of this room ever since you moved into the home.
-This project has been on your list for some time.
-So, why is it not painted?
+Yet, this project has been on your list for some time.
+So, why isn’t it painted?
 Oh, and let’s not pick on that husband watching TV right now.
 What’s the real reason?
 Most likely, it’s because you do not know what color to paint the space.
 You do not have the confidence to pick a color.
-And, this one fear, this lack of information, keeps you from moving forward.
+And, this one fear, keeps you from moving forward.

 What’s the Real Problem?

-So, we recommend that you start by identifying the real problem.
+So, we recommend that you start your home improvement project by first identifying the real problem.
 “I hate that color” is not identifying the problem.
 Instead, it’s stating a fact.
 You need to get to the root issue.

 Now that’s a real problem.
 By getting to the real WHY, you can now begin to solve the problem.
 You have a starting point, a direction for the solution.